 - Behavioral and Social Sciences: The central concepts and principles of human psychology and behavior and how public health professionals can take these principles into account when developing primary health programs and community health initiatives.
 Students examine historical and contemporary examples of how health-related behaviors relate to community health outcomes.

-Master of Health Communication
+Master’s in Health Communication

 Master of Health Communication programs, unlike MPH programs, do not focus as heavily on the scientific aspects of human and community health.
 For example, while these programs may include classes that cover biostatistics, human biology, and epidemiology, they do not go as in-depth into these disciplines as an MPH program would.
 Additionally, not all master’s in health communication programs include courses in the aforementioned areas, whereas with the MPH degree, epidemiology, biology, and statistical analyses are central to students’ training.

 Classes in graduate health communication programs typically include courses in communication research methods, consumer behavior and psychology, family communication, intercultural and interpersonal communication, health policy, health management strategies, public relations for health organizations, health marketing, and designing health campaigns.
 Specializations available for master’s in health communication programs can include health marketing, health policy communication, community education, and patient-provider communication.
-Below are sample courses for a Master of Health Communication program.
+Below are sample courses for a Master’s in Health Communication program.
 Please note that the following courses are examples only, and should not be viewed as representative of all master’s in health communication programs, as there is wide variance in this field.

 - The Health Care System: A examination of the American health care system, including discussions of the organizations, resources, and stakeholders within this system, as well as the policies and governmental structures that shape it.
 An analysis of the history of American health care, current issues in the space, and the central challenges facing Americans in accessing quality healthcare.